Governess & Tutor Service

 Teaching Experience

 Demonstrated experience teaching children across multiple age groups and educational levels.
 Experience with specific curricula (British, IB, AP, National Curricula) and entrance exam preparation.
-Proven track record with families similar to yours.
+Strong references from families with similar needs.

 Specialized Knowledge